Eat Real Food

 - Whole food snacks such as seeds and popcorn (without added sugar)

 - Dried fruits are allowed.
 Look for the kind without sulfites or added sugar.
 Dried fruit is delicious but has more concentrated sugar than fresh fruit, so choose dried figs, pears, peaches and currants, as they have the most fiber.

 - Preserving produce at its freshest is a great way to preserve its nutrients, so frozen, canned and jarred produce are a-okay if fresh isn’t an option.
 However, make sure canned or jarred fruit is without added sugar.

-- Condiments such as mustard, ketchup and mayonnaise are fine as long as they do not contain added sugar, and are made from real ingredients (such as whole eggs in mayonnaise).
+- Condiments such as whole grain or organic mustard, organic natural ketchup and mayonnaise are fine as long as they do not contain added sugar, and are made from real ingredients (such as whole eggs in mayonnaise).

 - 100% fruit juice is allowed, but remember that fruit juice doesn’t contain the fiber found in whole fruit that helps your body metabolize the fruit’s natural sugars more slowly.
 Fiber also helps keep you full, is important for digestion, and can help lower cholesterol.
 So while 100% fruit juice is allowed, keep in mind that it’s basically liquid sugar so consume minimal amounts.